 Natural Ways To Say So-Long To PMS Symptoms

-Your period hits and immediately you’re struck with pain, discomfort, and a general sense of NOT feeling well.
+Your period hits, and immediately, you’re struck with discomfort, and a general sense of NOT feeling well.
 For many women, their period is a time of great trouble.
 Some even find themselves calling in sick to work, so they can stay at home in bed and not deal with the world.

 If PMS has you down, know that there is hope.
-You can get past this problem and get back on to feeling great again with a few natural remedies.
+You can get past this challenge and get back on to feeling great again with a few natural remedies.

-While you can always turn to over the counter medications to help tame your cramps, ease your headache, and help relieve the muscle or joint pain you might be feeling, these medications often come with side effects.
+While you can always turn to over-the-counter medications to help tame your cramps, ease your headache, and help relieve the muscle or joint discomfort you might be feeling, these medications often come with side effects.
 Using them month after month is never a wise solution.

-The natural route is the route you should take, plus it is a better way and less riddled with problems.
+The natural route is the route you should take; it is a better way and less riddled with problems.

-Before we go into the natural remedies to try, let’s first cover exactly what PMS is.
-Then discuss what symptoms you might notice, and get into what you can to do help relieve those issues.
+Before we try natural remedies, let’s first cover exactly what PMS is.
+Then discuss what symptoms you might notice and get into what you can do to help relieve those issues.

 What Is PMS

-Then there are those who are very unlucky and get all the symptoms sometimes at a severe degree.
+Then there are those who are very unlucky and get all the symptoms, sometimes to a severe degree.
 These are the women who we’re really trying to help today.

 About half of all women can continue about their day-to-day lives with minor inconvenience while on their period.
 While the other half notice a serious decline in quality of life for about a week or so before their period begins and leading into those first few days.